 Minimal fitness level is required.
 Our game drives require good energy levels, as some days are long.
 Most travel is in open-air safari vehicles on sometimes dusty and bumpy roads.
 You will have opportunities for short, relaxed hikes, usually less than one mile over varied terrain (sand dunes, flat areas, hilly and grassy areas, or rocky slopes) and, at times, uphill for about 20 to 30min.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Johannesburg, South Africa (JNB) by August 7.
-Depart from Johannesburg (JNB) late in the afternoon on August 21.
+Depart from Johannesburg, South Africa (JNB) late in the afternoon on August 21.

-Flights we book for you: Seven internal flights between Namibia, South Africa, and Zambia from August 8 to August 21 are included in the trip cost.
+Flights we book for you: Seven internal flights are included in the trip cost.

 The lodging ranges from modern to luxurious.
 For multi-night stays, you stay at very high-end camps and lodges where stunning views, modern amenities, excellent food, and extreme comfort are all prioritized.
 The lodges have restaurants, internet access, and laundry service.
 The rooms have en-suite bathrooms, private outdoor seating, and outdoor showers/baths – after a long day in the bush, you may appreciate a warm bubble bath with a sunset view.